s-ol/alive/docs/guide.md

       (trace (+ a b)))

 ### evaltime and runtime
-So far, `alive` may seem a lot like any other programming language - you write some code, save the file, and it runs, printing some output.
+So far, `alv` may seem a lot like any other programming language - you write some code, save the file, and it runs, printing some output.
 "What about the 'continuously running' aspect from the introduction?", you may ask yourself.

-So far, we have only seen *evaltime* execution in alive - but there is also *runtime* behavior.
-At *evaltime*, that is whenever there is change to the source code, `alive` behaves similar to a Lisp.
+So far, we have only seen *evaltime* execution in alv - but there is also *runtime* behavior.
+At *evaltime*, that is whenever there is change to the source code, `alv` behaves similar to a Lisp.
 This is the part we have seen so far.
-But once one such *eval cycle* has executed, *runtime* starts, and `alive` behaves like a dataflow system like [PureData][pd], [Max/MSP][max] or [vvvv][vvvv].
+But once one such *eval cycle* has executed, *runtime* starts, and `alv` behaves like a dataflow system like [PureData][pd], [Max/MSP][max] or [vvvv][vvvv].

 What looked so far like static constants are actually *streams* of values.